Mathématique: The Set of All You Don't Know

 “Getting there,” Volker replies.
 “Days, if I push it.
 A week and some change if I don’t.”

-“You’re a scientist,” Telford says, quietly.
+“You’re a scientist,” Telford says quietly.
 “A real one.
 A good one.”

 “Thanks,” Volker whispers.

 “I know this is a nightmare for you.”
-Telford stares stubbornly out that forward view.
+Telford stares stubbornly out the forward view.
 “I’m sorry about everything that’s happened.
 I didn’t want this.
 Not for you.
 Not for me.
 I didn’t want any of this.”

 Volker nods, not trusting himself to speak.

-“I just got some intel from Varro,” Telford says.
+“I got some intel from Varro,” Telford says.
 “It could change a lot of things.
 It gives us—you and me—an opportunity.”

 “What kind of opportunity?”

-“One that won’t come again,” Telford says quietly.
-“But we’d have to be in agreement about it.
+“One that won’t come again.
+But we’d have to be in agreement.
 So—I want to lay it out for you.”

 “Okay.”
-Volker crosses his arms and watches Telford watch the stars.
+Volker watches Telford watch the stars.

 “You’re talking about the nine-chevron address,” Volker says, putting a working model together, like always.
 He hopes Imaginary Rush takes note.
 “The one you think has something to do with ascension.”

-“Yeah,” Volker says quietly.
-“I’m not gonna last long.”
+“Yeah,” Volker admits, “I’m not gonna last long.”

 “I know,” Telford whispers, like a guy at the end of his rope.
 “We need a third option.
 You, especially, need a third option.
 And, I think, now, we might have one.”